erelsgl/badkan/README.md

 Please, install zip in the server by running the next command:

     sudo apt install zip

+Since we use contrab for the backup, please run:

+    crontab crontab-backup

+Please, check that in the files crontab-backup, the cd is sending you to the good place.

 ## Installing the Apache server